python-provy/provy/docs/source/supported-os.rst

 Currently support to user management, git repository management and packaging (via pip and yum) are supported.

 More supported features to come soon.
-If you think you can help improve this, please consider `Contributing`_.
+If you think you can help improve this, please consider :doc:`contributing`.